arash-bizcover/docker-openvpn/README.md

 and they might not answer to you.
 If that happens, use public DNS resolvers like those of Google (8.8.4.4 and 8.8.8.8) or OpenDNS (208.67.222.222 and 208.67.220.220).

-## Security Discussion

-The Docker container runs its own EasyRSA PKI Certificate Authority.
-This was chosen as a good way to compromise on security and convenience.
-The container runs under the assumption that the OpenVPN container is running on a secure host, that is to say that an adversary does not have access to the PKI files under `/etc/openvpn/pki`.
-This is a fairly reasonable compromise because if an adversary had access to these files, the adversary could manipulate the function of the OpenVPN server itself (sniff packets, create a new PKI CA, MITM packets, etc).

-* The certificate authority key is kept in the container by default for simplicity.
-It's highly recommended to secure the CA key with some passphrase to protect against a filesystem compromise.
-A more secure system would put the EasyRSA PKI CA on an offline system (can use the same Docker image and the script [`ovpn_copy_server_files`](/docs/paranoid.md) to accomplish this).
-* It would be impossible for an adversary to sign bad or forged certificates without first cracking the key's passphase should the adversary have root access to the filesystem.
-* The EasyRSA `build-client-full` command will generate and leave keys on the server, again possible to compromise and steal the keys.
-The keys generated need to be signed by the CA which the user hopefully configured with a passphrase as described above.
-* Assuming the rest of the Docker container's filesystem is secure, TLS + PKI security should prevent any malicious host from using the VPN.

 ## Benefits of Running Inside a Docker Container